Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Complex Time Delay - Generalizations

 \section{Complex Time Delay - Generalizations}

 Every singularity can be associated with the divergence of a complex time delay.
-Examples are Wigner-Smith time delay diverging at CPAs and transmission time delay diverging at TSMs \cite{Lei2020,Erb2024,shaibe2025,Kang2021,Huang2022}.
+Examples include Wigner-Smith time delay diverging at CPAs and transmission time delay diverging at TSMs \cite{Lei2020,Erb2024,shaibe2025,Kang2021,Huang2022}, with more examples given in Table.~\ref{CTDTable}.
 New time delays can be defined for singularities which lack one in the literature.
 As an example, we will introduce a complex coalescence time delay which diverges at EP-2s in $M=2$ port non-Hermitian scattering systems.
-Exceptional points occur when $\lambda_1-\lambda_2=0$, which can be rewritten in terms of matrix invariants $\sqrt{(\text{Tr}S)^2-4\text{det}S}=0$.
+Scattering matrix Exceptional points occur when $\lambda_1-\lambda_2=0$, which can be rewritten in terms of matrix invariants $\sqrt{(\text{Tr}S)^2-4\text{det}S}=0$.
 To avoid the square root of a complex number which leads to phase discontinuities, we square both sides:

 We then define the coalescence time delay as

 The typical way to define time delay uses a derivative in energy (or equivalently frequency), but the delay operator can be generalized further as a derivative in $p$ where $p$ is any parameter of the scattering matrix \cite{Ambichl2017,Ambichl2018}.
 For example, a phase shifter length $\delta L$ for a graph system like in Figs.~\ref{Fig1} and \ref{App_3Para}, or a Hamiltonian perturbation in simulations like in Figs.~\ref{Fig5} and \ref{App_EpsLoss}.